 Many investors spend their time and effort examining property markets and determining what the most profitable investments are.
 However, they rarely take the role of a professional property manager into consideration when it comes to maintaining the property’s capital value.

-Since the property market is growing rapidly, without any shortage of tenants, most landlords overlook developing good relationships with their property managers, and choose them based on their fees, rather then the additional services they may offer to, not only maintain their rental income, but to maintain the on-going value of the property.
+Since the property market is growing rapidly, without any shortage of tenants, most landlords overlook developing good relationships with their property managers, and choose them based on their fees, rather than the additional services they may offer to, not only maintain their rental income but maintain the on-going value of the property.

 Below are 10 specific questions that you should ask the prospective property managers: